itod/panthro/README.md

 ###Objective-C API

-XPath needs to works on a tree-like representation of an XML document.
-For that, Panthro needs a tree-based XML API available (in C, C++ or Objective-C) on Apple platforms.
-The most commonly-used XML tree APIs are:
+XPath works on a tree-like representation of an XML document.
+So Panthro needs a tree-based XML API available (in C, C++, or ObjC) on Apple platforms.
+The most commonly-used XML tree APIs on these platforms are:

 * [NSXML](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/NSXML_Concepts/Articles/NSXMLFeatures.html) (OS X, ObjC, closed-source)
 * [WebKit's DOM](http://www.webkit.org/) (OS X, ObjC, open source)
 * [libxml](http://xmlsoft.org/) (iOS, OS X, C, open source)
 * [Iconara DOM](http://www.iconara.net/developer/products/DOM/) (OS X, ObjC, open source)

-Panthro is designed to work with any XML tree API, but requires a small adapter layer for each (an implementation fo the `XPNodeInfo` protocol).
+Panthro is designed to work with any XML tree API, but requires a small adapter layer for each (an implementation of the `XPNodeInfo` and `XPDocumentInfo` and protocols).
 Panthro currently only has an adapter for Apple's NSXML API.
 I plan on adding a libxml adapter soon (this is relatively easy to do).

 To use Panthro with NSXML on OS X: